aws-samples/multi-modal-chatbot-with-advanced-rag/application/README.md

 # How to run this application

-> If you clone this repo and run 'cdk deploy', you don't need to run it yourself.
+> If you clone this repo and run 'cdk deploy', you don't need to run the streamlit application yourself.

 ## Structure